 Some thought will convince one that no straightforward extension of the recursion algorithm of Section 8.1.4 will now work, and exact computation of the conditional loss distribution is an intractible analytical problem for I larger than about 20.
 Instead one is forced to adopt one of a variety of approximation techniques.
 [1] consider the approximation where the possible loss amounts are taken on a fine grid, and develop Monte Carlo methods for this approximation.
-Several authors have considered large Iapproximations based on the Poisson distribution [12], the normal approximation and the saddlepoint approximation [2, 25].
+Several authors have considered large I approximations based on the Poisson distribution [15], the normal approximation and the saddlepoint approximation [2, 30].

-Exercise 66.
+Exercise 72.
 Prove (8.5).

-Exercise 67.
-Read the articles [1, 17, 11, 24]
+Exercise 73.
+Read the articles [1, 20, 13, 29]

-Exercise 68.
-Write a program to compute the fair CDS rate for an index CDS on I firms with identical constant hazard rates λ .
-Use the one-factor homogeneous normal copula model, and treat the interest rate r, recovery rate R, maturity T and correlation a^2 as parameters.
+Exercise 74.
+Compute the fair CDS rate for an index CDS on I firms with varying constant hazard rates λ^i .
+Treat the interest rate r, recovery rate R, maturity T as parameters.
 Discuss why the CDS rate should not be very sensitive to a stochastic interest rate, justifying treating r as constant (you should first verify numerically that the CDS rate is indeed insensitive to r).

-Exercise 69.
+Exercise 75.
 Implement the standard homogeneous CDO model for finite I, and investigate the accuracy of the large I approximation.
 Take parameters $R = 0.40, \lambda = 0.01$ and the standard CDX tranche attachment points.
-Tabulate the exact and approximate tranche spreads for i = 20, 50, 100, 200 and $\rho = 0, .2, .5$.
+Tabulate the exact and approximate tranche spreads for I = 20, 50, 100, 200 and $\rho = 0, .2, .5$.

-Exercise 70.
+Exercise 76.
 Implement the Clayton copula model for both the homogeneous and non-homogeneous CDO.
 Compare the exact tranche spread values to those computed in the large I approximation.
 Pick a set of parameters for this model that give a good fit to the standard model you implemented in the previous exercise.
 See if you can identify where the Clayton model differs most significantly from the standard model (I suggest you plot the tranche functions and see where they differ most.)

-Exercise 71.
+Exercise 77.
 Develop an algorithm to compute the base correlations ρ_i from observed market data consisting of the index CDS rate and the tranche spreads.
 Use the standard model, and be sure to match the CDS and CDO maturities.

-Exercise 72.
+Exercise 78.
 This exercise is really an open ended project that aims to develop a detailed practical understanding of the CDX NA IG index products.

-- 1. Go to the Trading Room at the business school and find out what data is available both from Reuters and Bloomberg on this index.
+- 1. Go to the Trading Room at the Business School and find out what data is available both from Reuters and Bloomberg on this index.
 Be sure to include both the index CDS and the CDO index tranches.
 If possible, download daily data on at least one date, preferably a number of dates. - 2.
 Plot the base correlation curves for the data you have. - 3.
 Interpolate the base correlation curve to compute the spread for the "bespoke" CDO tranche [0.04, 0.08] with maturity T = 6.

-Exercise 73.
+Exercise 79.
 (This exercise should hopefully be done based on data from the same date as the previous exercise).
-An important ingredient in CDO pricing is obtaining the risk neutral CDF $F^{i}(t)$ for each of the constituent firms.
+An important ingredient in CDO pricing is obtaining the risk neutral CDF $F^i(t)$ for each of the constituent firms.